 Rann Utsav at the Great Rann of Kutch, Gujarat

-Gujarati handicrafts, outdoor activities and varieties of cultural performances, it is hard to pass up on.
+Gujarati handicrafts, outdoor activities, and varieties of cultural performances, it is hard to pass upon.
 Especially, in the glowing white sand of Rann on a full moon night.
 It is truly an experience of a lifetime.

-February – Konark dance festival at Konark, Orrissa(19th – 23rd)
+Konark dance festival at Konark, Orissa(19th – 23rd)

 Located on the banks of Bay of Bengal, Konark Temple is a well-known World Heritage site dedicated to the Sun God.
 Apart from the intricate carvings and the elaborate design of the Konark temple, Konark Dance Festival takes the spotlight in February each year.

 March – Holi in Vrindavan, Uttar Pradesh ( 8th – 13th )

 Flushed with the festive spirit in the month of March, the holy city of Vrindavan is a delight to watch.
 In celebrations of one of the most vibrant and fun festivals of India – the festival of colors.
 People from all communities converge to celebrate this festival – irrespective of caste, gender or race.
 North India celebrates Holi on a grand scale – although, Holi celebrations in Vrindavan and Mathura is just other-worldly.